jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 	return response.data;
 }
 ```
-This function takes a string for a file path and gets the note at that file path.
-Rememebr all error handinling is handled at a lower level.
-It returns this data which is then used here in this code:
+This function takes a filePath string and retrieves the corresponding note file from the GitHub repository.

+Because all error handling happens inside our ApiClient, this function stays clean and focused—it simply fetches the data and returns it.

 ```ts
 import matter from "gray-matter";
 export function decodeMarkdown(base64Content: string): string {